MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/custom-rules.md

 ## Rule composition

 Each rule consists of two parts: Conditions and Actions.
 Conditions define the circumstances which must be met in order for the rule to be applied.
 Actions define the operations to perform.
 You can specify a maximum of two conditions and 10 actions per rule.
 All custom rules require all conditions to be met in order to be run.

 > [!NOTE]
-> Currently, only 1 condition is supported for state-based rules.
+> Currently, only 1 condition is supported for state-transition rules.
+If you're applying rules based on State, see [Apply rules to workflow states](apply-rules-to-workflow-states.md).

-Rules are always enforced, not only when you are interacting with the form but also when interfacing through other tools.
-For example, setting a field as read-only not only applies the rule on the work item form, but also through the API and Excel based Add-in.

 As an example, you can make a field required based on the value assigned to the state and another field.
 For example:
 &nbsp;&nbsp;&nbsp;`(Condition) When a work item State is *Active*`